chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 The upload bucket is a separate bucket or separate bucket location within our main bucket.
 It is used to stage files before moving to the main bucket.
 Uploading files to a staging buckets makes it easier to clean up canceled, partial, or otherwise abandoned uploads, without accidentally deleting files actively being served by the Data Portal.
+Central Infra also provides a [bucket template](https://github.com/chanzuckerberg/cztack/tree/main/aws-s3-private-bucket) to help manage stale multipart uploads.

 S3 event can be used to trigger additional processing such as validation, once the upload has completed.
 The additional processing is outside the scope of this RFC.